slalom/eks-iac/README.md

 Should RDS have Enable IAM DB authentication?
 How will end-users, services, etc authenticate against db?
 Look into AutoScaling Configuration for autoscale policy - what should it be?
 What type of logging should there be in the solution as a whole for EKS, RDS, etc?
+What type of IAM Role permissions will the actual POD based workloads need?
+They will need their own roles or permissions added to the role running the EKS worker nodes
+Should the EKS Worker EBS volumes be encrypted?
+Should the EKS Cluster Endpoint be private or public?

 # Sample terraform.tfvars
 ## Create terraform.tfvars in your root folder with these variables